Visiting the Opera House in Paris: Palais Garnier

 The most luxurious room in this superbly lavish building, the Grand Foyer, has the richest and most flamboyant decorations

-It felt a lot like visiting a Royal palace and some consider this room comparable to the Hall of Mirrors at Versailles.
+It felt a lot like stepping into a Royal palace and some consider this room comparable to the Hall of Mirrors at Versailles.

 Similarly to the Grand Staircase, it was the place to see and be seen, used mostly during intermissions and at the end of performances.